 If you're willing to pay, then the Canal and River Trust will let you stay in one spot on the towpath for the five months between November and March, or on a designated Winter Mooring.
 Outside London, this might be on a stretch used for a Visitor Mooring in the summer.

-These moorings are sold by length and are pretty good value - to moor a 40' boat for five winter months you'd pay about £400-£900, depending on location.
+These moorings are sold by length and are pretty good value - to moor a 40' boat for the winter you'd pay less than £350.
 There's more about winter moorings on the CRT website.

-The moorings sell out quickly but even so, most continuous cruisers just put a woolly hat on and keep moving around.
+The moorings sell out quickly but even so, most continuous cruisers are happy to keep moving around - it's not as hard as it sounds if you put a woolly hat on.

 Rather than carry out maintenance during the year and hold everyone up, all the major jobs are saved up for the winter stoppage programme (or click here for stoppages in Scotland).
 This tells you which bits of navigation are stopped while they're being fixed up.
 It's annoying to carry water from a tap because your boat's the other side of a lock that only closed yesterday, but with a bit of planning it's usually possible to dodge most of the stoppages.